 Do they really work?
 Challenges and important questions

 - The challenge of safety – Safety is perhaps the greatest challenge with self-driving cars.
 Fully automated vehicles will arguably be safer than human-driven ones.
-After all, machines are much better at following rules than humans, and less likely to commit errors.
-However, the vehicles we have today are far from fully automated and adoption depends on trust.
+After all, machines are much better at following rules than humans and less likely to commit errors.
+However, the vehicles we have today are far from fully automated, and adoption depends on trust.
 Any accidents caused by self-driving vehicles will undermine that trust.
 Due to their reliance on software, cybersecurity is another safety concern.

 - The challenge of equity – Self-driving vehicles will make it easier to transport people who cannot drive.
 However, they could also put a lot of drivers out of a job.

 - The question of the environment – Self-driving vehicles coupled with gasoline are not good for the environment.
-However, if they are fully electric and the electricity grid is clean, they could cause a significant drop in transport emission.
+However, if they are fully electric and the electricity grid is clean, they could cause a significant drop in transport emissions.